 Are you one of those people who have never seen a dermatologist before?
 Well, it’s time to start thinking about it!
 But you might be wondering, “What age should you see a dermatologist?”
 The truth is, there is no specific age that applies to everyone.
-However, there are some things to consider when deciding when to start seeing a dermatologist.
+However, there are some things to consider when deciding when to start seeing a dermatologist like understanding how often should you see a dermatologist.

 Your skin is the largest organ in your body and it deserves as much attention as any other part of your body.
 Your skin is constantly exposed to the environment and is susceptible to damage from the sun, pollution, and other factors.
 Additionally, your skin can be a window into your overall health.
-Skin conditions and changes can be an indication of underlying health issues.
+Skin conditions and changes can be an indication of underlying health issues, which are well-detailed on the American Academy of Dermatology website.

 So, when should you start seeing a dermatologist?
 While there is no one-size-fits-all answer, there are some factors to consider.
 In this blog post, we’ll explore some of the key considerations to help you determine when you should start seeing a dermatologist.
 Whether you’re a teenager struggling with acne or an adult concerned about skin cancer, we’ve got you covered.
 So, let’s dive in!